NBCUniversal will shut down its game publishing business

 At Universal, Heatherly teamed up with veteran executives James Molinets, Tim FitzRandolph, and others.
 He built a team of about 50 people and was adding more.
 It’s not immediately clear how many will stay.
 Bill Kispert and Molinets will lead the team as the shift toward licensing takes place.

-Of the games that the company published recently, Jurassic World: Evolution was the big hit, with more than two million copies sold.
+Of the games that the company licensed recently, Jurassic World: Evolution (published by Frontier) was a big hit, with more than two million copies sold.

-Other titles included Series: Your Story Universe, Voltron: Cubes of Olkarion, Turok: Escape from Lost Valley, Jurassic World: Alive (with Ludia), Jurassic World VR Expedition, Jurassic World: Blue, and Jurassic World: Revealed.
+Other titles included Series: Your Story Universe, Voltron: Cubes of Olkarion, Turok: Escape from Lost Valley, Jurassic World: Alive (with Ludia), Jurassic World VR Expedition, Jurassic World: Blue (published by sister company Universal Pictures and Felix & Paul Studios), and Jurassic World: Revealed.
 Two games in soft launch are Payday: Crime War and Funko Pop!
 Blitz.
-These games are expected to find new external publishers, as will another unidentified triple-A game in development.
+These games are expected to find new external publishers.
+Universal is working on another unidentified triple-A game in development with an external publisher.

 Sensor Tower, a mobile measurement firm, estimated that Jurassic World: Alive had more than 17 million downloads and $60 million in revenue.
 Series: Your Story Universe had about a million downloads and $1.6 million in revenue, Sensor Tower said.
 Those are mixed results, but there is no question that Universal also had some hits on its hands with the aforementioned Jurassic World: Alive, Jurassic World: Evolution, and to some degree Jurassic World: VR Expedition, which is a virtual reality game in Dave & Buster’s restaurants.